GoldRenard/DMOAdvancedLauncher/readme.md

 - In additional, launcher can read only ONE digimon of ONE type from website.
 So if you have two Impmons then only ONE will be added to database of launcher.
 Usually it's a latest hatched Digimon.
 - Long logon process for KDMO IMBC.
 Error 705 is ok, you should just wait for successful login.
 If you're getting error 705 10 or more times, check your account data.

+## Changelog (Version 3.0)
+#### Common
+ - New interface based on great [MahApps.Metro](http://mahapps.com/).
+ - Appearance: dark/light themes with different color schemes (thanks to MahApps.Metro)
+ - Implemented proxy-server support
+ - Indonesian translation (thanks to Bayu Laksana)
+ - Global refactoring and clean up which means different bug fixes (and might also means new bugs o_O, but we'll fix them all!)

+#### Others
+ - Every third-party dependency was updated to actual version
+ - Migration to Entity Framework + SQLCE database management
+ - Migration to .NET Framework 4.5

+You can read the full changelog [here](https://github.com/GoldRenard/DMOAdvancedLauncher/blob/master/AdvancedLauncher/Docs/changelog.md).

 ### Licence
 [GNU GENERAL PUBLIC LICENSE](https://www.gnu.org/copyleft/gpl.html).